 You’ll also need to be smart about things and plan for every scenario to avoid any unwanted surprises that throw you off your game, including needing to pump in a less-than-private area.

 Depending on the type of pump you have, you may be able to pump discreetly while in your seat on the plane.
 And while each mom may feel differently about pumping while rubbing elbows with her seatmates, there are ways to make it easier!

-For example, you could have all your pump parts pre-assembled in your bag.
+For example, you could have all your pump parts pre-assembled in your breast pump bag.
 This way, you don’t risk dropping a piece under the seat in front of you or having to explain to your seatmates what it is you’re doing.